chifflier/mind-your-languages/README.md

 ## Credits

-Examples and ideas contributed by:
+Original examples and ideas contributed by:

 - Pierre Chifflier
 - Olivier Levillain
 - Éric Jaeger

+Other examples gathered from various sources (reddit/stackoverflow/...).
+Links to sources are included to credit their authors.

 ## License